Azure/benchpress/docs/getting_started.md

   Import-Module "../BenchPress/Helpers/Azure/BenchPress.Azure.psd1"
 }

-Describe 'Verify Container Registry Exists' {
+Describe 'Verify Container Registry' {
   it 'Should contain a container registry with the given name' {
     #arrange
     $rgName = "rg-test"
     $acrName = "acrbenchpresstest1"

     #act
-    $exists = Get-AzBPContainerRegistry -ResourceGroupName $rgName -Name $acrName
+    $result = Confirm-AzBPContainerRegistry -ResourceGroupName $rgName -Name $acrName

     #assert
-    $exists | Should -Not -BeNullOrEmpty
+    $result.Success | Should -Be $true
   }
 }

-Describe 'Verify Container Registry Exists' {
+Describe 'Verify Container Registry Does Not Exist' {
-  it 'Should contain a container registry with the given name' {
+  it 'Should not contain a container registry with the given name' {
     #arrange
     $rgName = "rg-test"
     $acrName = "acrbenchpresstest1"

     #act
+    # The '-ErrorAction SilentlyContinue' command suppresses all errors.
+    # In this test, it will suppress the error message when a resource cannot be found.
+    # Remove this field to see all errors.
-    $exists = Get-AzBPContainerRegistryExist -ResourceGroupName $rgName -Name $acrName
+    $result = Confirm-AzBPContainerRegistry -ResourceGroupName $rgName -Name $acrName -ErrorAction SilentlyContinue

     #assert
-    $exists | Should -Be $true
+    $result.Success | Should -Be $false
   }
 }